-Socio-Economic Features
+Socio-economic Features

-The Project will mainly be constructed in existing municipal road allowances.
-As a result of construction, private businesses, agricultural operations, and residential land as well as Quinte Conservation land along the pipeline may be impacted.
+The Project will mainly be constructed in existing road allowances.
+As a result of construction, private businesses, agricultural operations, residential land and cottages along the pipeline route may be impacted.

 - Temporary increases in noise, dust, and air emissions. - Increased construction traffic volumes. - Temporary impairment of the use and enjoyment of residential and/or cottage property. - Vegetation clearing along the pipeline easement.